meteor/meteor/content/data-loading.md

 5. If the subscription is run with *different arguments*, then a new subscription is created, which connects to the publication on the server.
 6. At the end of the flush cycle (i.e. after the computation is done re-running), the old subscription checks to see if it was re-used, and if not, sends a message to the server to tell the server to shut it down.

-The important detail in the above is in 4---that they system cleverly knows not to re-subscribe if the autorun re-runs and subscribes with the exact same arguments.
+The important detail in the above is in 4 -- that the system cleverly knows not to re-subscribe if the autorun re-runs and subscribes with the exact same arguments.
 This holds true even if the new subscription is set up somewhere else in the template hierarchy.

 For instance if a user navigates between two pages that both subscribe to the exact same subscription, the same mechanism will kick in and no unnecessary subscribing will happen.